 Although methadone is known to aid in the treatment of other opioid addictions such as heroin or prescription pain relievers, the studies and statistics of methadone use are quite alarming.
 According to the U.S. Centers for Disease Control and Prevention (CDC), methadone accounts for nearly one in four prescription opioid-related deaths.

-Methadone is an opioid used to treat chronic pain and it also serves as a maintenance program to abstain from other, more dangerous drugs.
-Methadone addiction is common among individuals who have been using the substance for a long period of time.
+Methadone is an opioid used to treat chronic pain, and it also serves as a maintenance program to abstain from other, more dangerous drugs.
+Methadone addiction is common among individuals who have been using the substance for a long time.

-The steps leading up to addiction include building a tolerance and dependence to the drug, which happens relatively quickly due to its chemical properties and the effects it has on the body and brain.
+The steps leading up to addiction include building drug tolerance and dependence, which happen relatively quickly because of the chemical properties and the effects methadone has on the body and brain.
 If you or someone you know is struggling with methadone addiction, we are here to help.

 Methadone is typically prescribed by a doctor or administered in facilities called methadone maintenance clinics or programs.
 The frequency and amount of your dosage depend on individual components such as:

 - The severity of your disease

 - The number of opioids you were initially taking

 - If you are pregnant